- The capitalist class exploits the working class in the 18th century.

 2. Conservative or Bourgeois Socialism

-These are the economists, the philanthropist, humanitarians, etc.
+These are the economists, the philanthropists, humanitarians, etc.

 These people want all of the advantages of the bourgeoisie without its inconvenience like the struggle of classes.